NAME, HEAD OFFICE, OBJECTIVES, DURATION

 11) The Minutes of every meeting of the Executive Committee, drafted by the Secretary and signed by him and by the President of the meeting, will be recorded in the proceedings of the meeting.

-12) For a valid convocation, a written notice is necessary, together with a copy of the proposed agenda.
+12) For a valid convocation, a written or any equivalent – even in electronic form (fax, e-mail, sms) notice of at least seven days in ordinary cases or one day in urgency cases is necessary, together with a copy of the proposed agenda.
 In the absence of this notice, the meetings at which all the members of the Executive Committee participate in person will be equally valid.
 Any documentation on which the Executive Committee is asked to give an opinion will be attached to the convocation notice.
 In case of urgency, the Committee can be validly convened also without respecting the terms and the procedures indicated above, as long as three-quarters of the members are present.

-3. The President, under his unchallengeable judgement, appoints a Secretary, a Treasurer and Referents for specific functions (e.g. ongoing projects, training, communications, fund-raising, etc.
+2. The President, under his unchallengeable judgement, appoints a Vice President, a Secretary, a Treasurer and Referents for specific functions (e.g. ongoing projects, training, communications, fund-raising, etc.)

 The Secretary assists the President and has the following tasks:

-• To hold a coordinating role between the various bodies of the Association (Executive Committee, members) and between the Association and contacts on the outside (other organisations, public and private bodies, etc).
+4* to hold a coordinating role between the various bodies of the Association (Executive Committee, members) and between the Association and contacts on the outside (other organisations, public and private bodies, etc)

 The treasurer assists the President and has the following responsibilities:

-• To submit the proposed budget to be submitted to the Committee before the end of the month of October, and to prepare the final statement to be submitted to the Committee before the end of March.
+5* to submit the proposed budget to be submitted to the Committee, and to prepare the final statement to be submitted to the Committee before the end of March,

-• To be responsible for keeping the books and the financial accounts of the organisation, as well as the preservation of relative documentation.
+6* to be responsible for keeping the books and the financial accounts of the organisation, as well as the preservation of relative documentation,

 Each referent is responsible for his/her own sector to the Executive Committee, which will each and every time lay down the objectives and evaluate the initiatives undertaken for each circumstance.